baozzii/tp/docs/DeveloperGuide.md

 #### Summary

 The development of Organ-izer demonstrates that building a specialized medical application on top of AB3 requires a careful balance between leveraging existing infrastructure and implementing domain-specific innovations.
 While AB3's solid architectural foundation saved our team approximately **40-50% of development effort**, the remaining **50-60%** demanded significant original work to address the unique challenges of organ transplant coordination.
-Although several challenges were faced that may have hindered the development process and efficiency, the team has still provided a functional and effective product that covers the identified and targeted needs from organ transplant coordinators.
+Although several challenges were faced that hindered the development process and efficiency, the team has still provided a functional and effective product that covers the identified and targeted needs of organ transplant coordinators.